geeksam/railsdocs.org/pages/about.md

 ## I made this site because I needed it ##

-If it's useful me, it ought to be useful for others too.
+It ought to be useful for others too.

 ## I'm a Rails App Developer ##

-I may not be the best Rails developer, but I earn a living doing it, and it's important to me to have good tools.
+I may not be the best Rails developer, but I earn a living doing it, and it's important to me to have tools that match my working style.

 * Robb Shecter <robb@railsdocs.org>
 * [Twitter](http://twitter.com/dogweather)
 * [App.net](http://alpha.app.net/dogweather)